New Evidence Donald Trump Had Affair With 'Playboy' Model Shera Bechard, Covered Her Abortion: 'NY Mag' Report

 Broidy immediately resigned from the RNC after acknowledging what he said was his affair with Bechard — so why would he take the fall for Trump?
 What was in it for Broidy?

 According to Campos, recent news reports indicate that Broidy, whose earlier conviction shows that he has a history of bribery, had a lot to gain from currying favor with Trump.
-In fact, according to an Associated Press investigative report this week, Broidy met with Trump on December 2 of 2017, to discuss his payoff for a year-long, off-the-books lobbying effort on behalf of Saudi Arabia and the Unite Arab Emirates to turn United States policy against their Middle Eastern rival country, Qatar.
+In fact, according to an Associated Press investigative report this week, Broidy met with Trump on December 2 of 2017, to discuss his payoff for a year-long, off-the-books lobbying effort on behalf of Saudi Arabia and the United Arab Emirates to turn United States policy against their Middle Eastern rival country, Qatar.

 That meeting came just two days after Broidy wired the first $200,000 installment of the $1.6 million hush money payoff to a bank account controlled by a California company.
 Three days after the meeting, the money was transferred from that company to Keith Davidson, who was then Bechard’s attorney.